PgBeam Docs

 Replica

-Replicas are immutable — any property change triggers replacement.
+Replicas are immutable.
+Any property change triggers replacement.

-const replica = new pgbeam.Replica("us-west", {
+const res = new pgbeam.Replica("example", {

-databaseId: readDb.id,
+databaseId: "db_01h455vb4pex5vsknk084sn02q",

-host: "replica.us-west-2.rds.amazonaws.com",
+host: "replica.db.example.com",

 port: 5432,